 1. MAJOR LUNAR STANDSTILL 2024-2025

 The major lunar standstill occurs when the ascending lunar node coincides with the vernal equinox (right ascension 0h).
 In this event the lunar declination extremes take place.
 The maximum Moon’s declination can be as high as 28.58151 and the minimum as low as -28.58151.
 Because of lunar orbit precession the lunar nodes move gradually westward, encircling the whole orbit after a period of 18.6 years.
-At the halfway of this period, the situation is opposite, when the ascending node coincides with the autumn equinox.
+At halfway through this period, the situation is the opposite, when the ascending node coincides with the autumn equinox.
 In this case, the extreme lunar declinations are flattened by the lunar orbit inclination to the ecliptic plane – 5,145 degrees.
 In turn, the Moon can be as high as 18.29151 deg north and as low as 18.29151 south from the ecliptic plane.
 It’s not spectacular for us, as the Sun reaches the declinations accordingly +23.43651 and -23.43651 every year.
-On the contrary, the major lunar standstill is fairly worth attention, as the Moon might both reach unusual altitude in the sky as well as being visible extraordinarily long during the given day (Pic.
+On the contrary, the major lunar standstill is fairly worth attention, as the Moon might both reach unusual altitudes in the sky as well as being visible for extraordinarily long during the given day (Pic.
 1).

-It’s obviously translated into regions, where the Moon can be seen roughly at zenith as well as being visible for the entire day, unless the declination changes rapidly, which is typical for this period.
-Considering for example the northern hemisphere, the Moon can be seen at zenith further north of Tropic of Cancer simultaneously without no set further south of the north polar circle (Pic.
+It’s obviously translated into regions, where the Moon can be seen roughly at its zenith as well as being visible for the entire day, unless the declination changes rapidly, which is typical for this period.
+Considering for example the northern hemisphere, the Moon can be seen at the zenith further north of the Tropic of Cancer simultaneously without no set further south of the north polar circle (Pic.
 2).

 The major lunar standstill itself is a one-day event, although its aftermaths are observed around 1,5 years before and after, which has been widely explained in my previous article.